raehasandalwala/Enhancements-to-proxyMITY/Introduction.rst

 Proposed System
 ```````````````
 Developing the proxyMITY tool on Android Platform using Eclipse,
-Android SDK and ADT Plugins. .It contains the features such as:
+Android SDK and ADT Plugins.
+It contains the features such as:

 • User-friendly GUI.

 • By attending Quiz session user can test the performance.

 • Transcripts which can be viewed as a text file.

 Definitions, Acronyms, and Abbreviations.